YoYoGames/GMEXT-AppleIAP/docs/workflow.md

 * **Server**: When a purchase or restore event is triggered, you would get the purchase receipt (using the function ${function.iap_GetReceipt}) and then send that off to your server using one of the [http_*() functions](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Asynchronous_Functions/HTTP/HTTP.htm).
 This would then validate the purchase with Apple and send a response back.
 This response would then be dealt with in the ${event.http}, where you would then award the user the product they've bought or enable any features it unlocked.
 You would also store these details on your server so the game can check on restart any purchases or subscriptions.
 For more information, please see the [Apple Documentation](https://developer.apple.com/documentation/appstorereceipts).
 * **Local**: To validate locally, you must first call the function ${function.iap_GetReceipt} to retrieve the receipt file, and then call the function ${function.iap_ValidateReceipt}.
 If that returns `true` then you can award products and unlock features as required.
 This would then be securely stored to a file so that on game restart it can be checked and all features or items be unlocked correctly.

-If validation fails you can re-check again be requesting a new receipt with the function ${function.iap_RefreshReceipt}.
+If validation fails you can re-check again by requesting a new receipt with the function ${function.iap_RefreshReceipt}.
 This will trigger an ${event.iap}, and in this event the ${var.async_load} DS map `"id"` key will be the constant `iap_receipt_refresh`.
 It will also have an additional key `"status"`, which will be one of two constants: `iap_receipt_refresh_success` or `iap_receipt_refresh_failure`.
 If the refresh is successful, you can then retrieve the new receipt using the ${function.iap_GetReceipt} function and go ahead and validate as before, but if it fails then you may want to try again at least once before deciding that something is wrong.

 [[Note: Failing validation is a rare occurrence and is very indicative that there is something unauthorised going on with the request.
 As such, you may want to consider locking down and preventing any further purchases – or at least not granting the products that were being validated – should validation fail 2 or more times.
 Any outstanding purchases should still be finalised at this time.]]